 Bachelors of Science in Engineering from non-chemistry-related programmes may be admitted subject to individual assessment.
-Bachelors of Science in Chemical Engineering can be admitted to the subject profile Organic synthesis and catalysis if they have acquired the required qualifications to attend the profile courses via optional courses at the Bachelor level and complete the X-REA1 or similar module.
-Bachelors of Science in Biochemistry or Microbiology may be admitted to the subject profile Biotechnology if they have acquired the required qualifications to attend the profile courses via optional courses at the Bachelor level and complete the X-REA1 or similar module.
+Bachelors of Science in Chemical Engineering can be admitted to the subject profile Organic synthesis and catalysis if they have acquired the required qualifications to attend the profile courses via elective courses at the Bachelor level and complete X-REA1 Design of Ideal Reactors or a similar module.
+Bachelors of Science in Biochemistry or Microbiology may be admitted to the subject profile Biotechnology if they have acquired the required qualifications to attend the profile courses via elective courses at the bachelor level and complete the X-REA1 or similar module.

-§ 18 Corps of Censors and Board of Studies
+§13 Corps of Censors and Board of Studies